 Urticaria can be broken down into two main kinds: acute and chronic.
 Acute hives can develop when you’re exposed to an allergen or trigger.
 An acute case of hives shows up suddenly, often in response to a certain food, an infection, an insect sting, a particular medication, exposure to heat or cold, or–you guessed it–emotions like stress.
 They last for a few hours and usually disappear within a day.
 Meanwhile, chronic hives are hives that stick around for a while–a long while in many cases.
 They might last for six weeks or recur regularly over the course of a year or so.

 The good news: there are lots of known causes of acute hives, and your dermatologist or allergist can probably help you narrow down the suspects to find the likely cause of your case.
 Here’s the bad news: it’s really, really hard to pinpoint the cause of chronic hives.
 Some cases do seem to be linked to autoimmune conditions, like thyroid or liver disease, or in a few cases, cancer.
-But the vast majority of cases of chronic hives are what’s known as chronic idiopathic urticaria.
-Unfortunately, idiopathic means “cause unknown.”
+But the vast majority of cases of chronic hives are what’s known as chronic spontaneous urticaria.
+Unfortunately, people with chronic spontaneous urticaria aren't able to identify a specific trigger or cause.
 However, some research does show that stress can play a role in chronic hives.